 To efficiently cover the many different system parameter regimes, we make use of a recently discovered dissipative symmetry of the master equation of fermionic systems~\cite{Schulenborg2016Feb}, which is referred to as fermionic duality.
-This duality relation has proven useful to describe heat- and energy transport not only in time-dependently driven~\cite{Vanherck2017Mar, Schulenborg2018Dec,Ortmanns2022} but also in stationary systems~\cite{Schulenborg2017Dec,Schulenborg2020Jun}.
+This duality relation has proven useful to describe heat- and energy transport not only in time-dependently driven~\cite{Vanherck2017Mar, Schulenborg2018Dec,Ortmanns2022} but also in stationary systems~\cite{Schulenborg2017Dec,Schulenborg2020Jun,Bruch2021Sep}.
 Importantly, fermionic duality is valid for arbitrary local interaction strengths, as well as for any bias voltage or temperature difference between the leads; it hence yields general, yet compact and easy to interpret analytical results for the complete geometric formulation of the pumped energy, which were until now lacking.
-These analytical results then enable a full analysis of all driving schemes both for strong repulsive or attractive onsite interaction.
-We thereby systematically identify different pumping mechanisms~\cite{Placke2018Aug} and pinpoint the nature of the contributions of different modes of the dissipative dot dynamics.
+We thereby systematically identify ---both for strong repulsive or attractive onsite interaction--- different pumping mechanisms~\cite{Placke2018Aug} and pinpoint the nature of the contributions of different modes of the dissipative dot dynamics.
 This in particular exposes the parameter regimes in which the pumped energy differs nontrivially from the pumped charge and highlights the impact of many-body interactions.
 Moreover, our formalism clearly identifies symmetries between the pumped energy at different working points and with different interaction signs, due to particle-hole symmetry and due to fermionic duality itself.
 Equipped with these general physical insights into energy pumping, we then address the slowly driven quantum dot specifically as a refrigerator or heat pump.
-The performance of these quantum-dot machines is found to be strongly dependent on the sign of the onsite-interaction when it comes to limits on the driving frequency, the output power, as well as the efficiency.
+Our analytical approach relates the performance of this quantum-dot machine directly the to dot's steady-state Seebeck coefficient, its equilibrium charge fluctuations, and its typical RC time~\cite{Splettstoesser2010Apr}.
+This provides intuitive, yet quantitative predictions for the output power and efficiency, and elucidates how the interplay between onsite interaction, its sign, and the driving frequency affects these quantities.